 - A Strava athlete is recording duplicate activities.

-Once you've determined that the activity should be flagged (see guidelines above), you can follow the steps below to flag the activity and remove it from leaderboards.
-When you flag an activity, a notification is generated on that athlete's Strava dashboard.
+Once you've determined that the activity should be flagged, follow the steps below to flag it and remove it from leaderboards.
+When you flag an activity, a notification is generated on the activity owner's dashboard.

-- Find the bad segment match: When you find an incorrect or improper segment time, click through to the Strava Activity page.
-If you're on a segment leaderboard, you will need to click on the date of the segment result to reach the activity.
+- When you find an incorrect or improper segment time, click on the date of the segment result or segment time to reach the activity.

 -

-When you're done, press the "Flag" button.
+When you're done, click Submit.
 A yellow bar will appear at the top of the activity page, signifying that the activity has been flagged.
 The activity will be automatically removed from all segment leaderboards.
-The activity remains on the site, and the segments remain on the activity page with achievements; however, all the public results are removed from the segment leaderboards.
+The activity remains on the site, and the segments remain on the activity page with achievements; however, all the public results are removed from the segment leaderboards

 Abusing the Activity Flag